 You’re not a sorry person.
 Save “I am sorry” for when it matters most, and replace an apology with a “thank you” wherever you can.
 If you’re running late, you can say “Thank you for waiting.
 I appreciate your patience.” instead.
 Both you AND the other person will enjoy your interactions more if you begin with gratitude instead of self-deprecation.

 4. Get enough sleep.
 Studies done by The Sleep Foundation have consistently shown that the average adult, from 25 years old and up, should be getting at least 7 hours of sleep.
+Here’s another article which goes into great detail on how much sleep we really need.
 Adolescents need 8 to 10.
 Research shows that everyone performs better on mental and physical tasks after getting enough sleep.